 A new column-based preparative fractionation instrument, capable to fractionate up to 20 grams of polymer.

-Fully Automated Column-based Preparative Fractionation Equipment for Polymers.
+Fully Automated Column-based Preparative (PREP) Fractionation Equipment for Polymers.

 PREP C20 is a fully-automated preparative pilot-plant-type equipment designed to fractionate, in a column’s support, high amounts of polymer according to its Chemical Composition by a Temperature Rising Elution Fractionation (TREF) process, or according to its Molar Mass, by modifying the solvent strength through a solvent-non solvent combination, typically in isothermal conditions.